Cultural Isolation: Immigrating to the United States and experiencing a new culture brings unique challenges. Do you have these thoughts?

-Experience physical discomfort like headaches or stomachaches
+Experience physical discomfort like headaches, back pain or stomach aches

 Suffer from low self-esteem

 Many people struggle to redefine their lives post-trauma.
-My goal for survivors of traumatic events is to work together to understand what the meaning of the trauma is, and what burdens, thoughts and feelings you, as a survivor, carry with you that affects your mood, self view, sense of safety and overall daily functioning.
+My goal for survivors of traumatic events is to work together to understand what the meaning of the trauma is, and what burdens, thoughts and feelings you, as a survivor, carry with you that affect your mood, self view, sense of safety and overall daily functioning.
 Ultimately, my hope for you is to be free of guilt and self-blame and to see survival as a strength.